 The quality of your visual and verbal messaging is the linchpin to get noticed.

 Too many men take selfies in the car, bedroom, or bathroom.
 Don’t do that!
-And ditch the sunglasses in your primary photo.
+And ditch the sunglasses and ball cap in your primary photo.

 Don’t post photos of younger years; women only care what you look like today.

-I recommend photographers to showcase you in solo shots and activities that you enjoy (e.g. sports, volunteering, traveling, professional activities).
+I recommend showcasing you in solo shots and activities that you enjoy (e.g. sports, volunteering, traveling, professional activities).

-You must craft an image and message to match the kind of woman you seek.
+You must create an image and message to match the type of woman you seek.
 If you don’t self-brand mindfully, she’ll easily click or swipe on someone else.

 Remember: If perceptions are everything then everything in your online profile must count.

 Both men and women are visual creatures and your outer appearance really matters.
 Don’t look at this as being superficial; like it or not, it’s just how humans are wired.